 Archaeological Technician – Anchorage Office

 John Hemmeter has over 10 years of Alaskan experience in cultural resource management.
-His areas of specialization include National Historic Preservation Act (NHPA) Section 106 and Section 110 compliance, Alaska Historic Preservation Act (AHPA) compliance, Historic and prehistoric archaeology.
-Mr. Hemmeter has conducted desktop assessment, Level I and Level II survey, and National Register of Historic Places (NRHP) and contributed to evaluations and eligibility recommendations in support of projects throughout Alaska.
+His areas of specialization include NHPA Section 106 and Section 110 compliance, AHPA compliance, and historic and prehistoric archaeology.
+Mr. Hemmeter has conducted desktop assessments, Level I and Level II surveys, and contributed to NRHP evaluations and eligibility recommendations in support of projects throughout Alaska.
 As a result, Mr. Hemmeter is well-versed in the prehistory and history of Alaska and has extensive experience with historic document research at Alaska-based facilities, including UAF Rasmussen Library, USGS archives, the Alaska Resource Library and Information Services (ARLIS), UAA Archives and Special Collections, Project Jukebox, BLM archives, The National Archives, and local historic military records.
 John is a member of the Alaska Anthropological Association and Society for Historical Archaeology.

 Lindsay Simmons